-If you are veteran, then the complexities of the VA Healthcare system are no mystery to you.
+If you are a veteran, then the complexities of the VA Healthcare system are no mystery to you.
 If only it were as easy as having a comprehensive veteran benefits FAQ resource guide, but even that only goes so far.
-It can often be stressful and confusing obtaining veteran benefits simply due to a lack of information about the system.
-That’s why we have have put together some FAQs about veteran benefits so that you have all the important resources you need in one place.
+It can often be stressful and confusing to obtain veteran benefits simply due to a lack of information about the system.
+That’s why we have put together some FAQs about veteran benefits so that you have all the important resources you need in one place.
 Firstly, this form of financial compensation is for citizens who served in the United States military and received an honorable or general discharge.
 Veterans diagnosed with mesothelioma were most likely exposed to asbestos through military property during their service making them eligible.
 As you may already know, Asbestos is a carcinogen that was heavily used by the military between the 1930s and the late 1970s.
 When asbestos is ingested or inhaled, the microscopic fibers can become stuck in the mesothelium – the protective lining of the lungs, heart, and abdomen.
 Trapped asbestos fibers can cause cells to mutate into malignant mesothelioma cells.
 The U.S. Department of Veterans Affairs (VA) provides financial, medical, and other assistance to veterans through several programs, including:

 Veterans who developed mesothelioma due to military exposure are eligible for veterans benefits.
 However, the process may be tricky without an asbestos lawyer’s help and, as a result, veterans may have a veteran benefits FAQ.
 So read on to find some frequently asked questions from veterans, vetted by veterans, about healthcare and other related benefits.